jhsrennie/MCERemote/ReadMeFirst.txt

 feature called User Access Control that (very wisely) stops applications overwriting key bits of the registry.
 If UAC is on you may get an error message from the plugin to say it cannot write to the registry.
-If this happens try right-clicking on the XBMC shortcut then choose "Run as administrator", and the plugin should now be able to write to the registry.
+If this happens try right-clicking on the Kodi shortcut then choose "Run as administrator", and the plugin should now be able to write to the registry.
 You only need to do this once.
-After you've run XBMC as administrator and used the plugin you can go back to using XBMC normally.
+After you've run Kodi as administrator and used the plugin you can go back to using Kodi normally.

 Advanced config